sickpig/vim/Readme.markdown

 and now celebrate ;)

-once you need to update all submodules just issue:
+if you plan to add new plugins just add new submodule to your local repo, then if you need to update those (custom) submodules just issue:

 	git submodule foreach git pull origin master